 10. Information about how equipment and facilities to support pupils and young people with special educational needs will be secured.
 There is an up to date access plan in place.
-Interventions are assessed for their effectiveness.
-Relevant policies The school is able to provide a good level of access and equipment for the pupils in the school.
+Relevant policies 7 The school is able to provide a good level of access and equipment for the pupils in the school.
 We can demonstrate our awareness of basic access needs, making reasonable adjustments and how these will be secured.
 Relevant policies 8 See relevant policies, ie, Accessibility, Equality, SEND, Teaching and Learning, Pupil Premium.
 These are available on request or on school website.
 See SEND Development Plan.
 SEND Governor visit reports.
 Headteacher reports to Governing Body and minutes of meetings, School Development Plan.
 Parents are able to visit the school to look at our wide range of resources.
 Parents can meet with the SENCO and/or Headteacher.
 See website and School Offer leaflet.
 Governors are committed to ensuring that all pupils with SEND and/or disability take part in all aspects of school life, including out of school activities.
-To date, all pupils have participated in the full range of opportunities and events EARLY INTERVENTION AND THE EDUCATION Our school's response to SEND requirements How does this work in our school?
-Analysis and impact of the provision provided of opportunities and events arranged by the school, including educational visits.
+To date, all pupils have participated in the full range of opportunities and events arranged by the school, EARLY INTERVENTION AND THE EDUCATION HEALTH AND CARE PLAN Our school's response to SEND requirements How does this work in our school?
+Analysis and impact of the provision provided including educational visits.
 What we might say to parents